Chordless cycle filtrations for dimensionality detection in complex networks via topological data analysis: Discussion

 The agreement between two independently trained neural network models, each optimized with a different loss function, is a strong indicator of robustness and generalization.
 When models trained with distinct objective functions (in our case, cross-entropy for classification and mean squared error for regression) converge to similar predictions on previously unseen data, it is unlikely that their performance is due to overfitting specific patterns or uninformative noise in the training set.
 Rather, such an agreement suggests that both models are approximating the same underlying relationship between the input features (topological and density-based descriptors) and the latent embedding dimension.
 It is remarkable that a neural network trained on synthetic networks yields results closely aligned with earlier work on the latent dimension of real-world networks.
 Moreover, the discrepancies found between the dimensionality predictions of the two models may serve to detect potential out-of-distribution real networks with respect to the D-GR model in the study dataset, which therefore deserve further examination.

+Our framework primarily targets geometric networks, i.e., those in the regime $\beta > D$.
+Recent work, however, suggests that some networks may instead lie in a weakly geometric region~\cite{vanderkolk2022,van2024random}.
+Extending our approach to this regime and characterizing the interplay between dimensionality and geometricity is a natural direction for future work.

-Subsequent research could focus on optimizing the accuracy of a neural network for dimensionality classification of synthetic networks and enhancing the performance of latent dimension estimates for real-world networks.
+Subsequent research could focus on optimizing the accuracy of a neural network for dimensionality classification of synthetic networks and on improving the performance of latent dimension estimates for real-world networks.
 On the one hand, this could be achieved by enriching the training database with a wider range of complex network shapes.
 On the other hand, the neural network architecture could be optimized for the intended tasks.
-This article only provides a proof of concept for the benefits of a cycle-based filtration in TDA and the feasibility of our novel, deep-learning assisted, dimensionality estimation method.
-While our architecture (Fig.~S3) has demonstrated a capability to perform in a way consistent with previous work \cite{almagro2022detecting} and has achieved an accuracy above $83\%$ on synthetic networks, improving its overall effectiveness remains a challenge to be addressed in future work.
+This article only provides a proof of concept for the benefits of a cycle-based filtration in TDA and the feasibility of our deep-learning assisted dimensionality estimation method.
+While our architecture (Fig.~S5) has demonstrated performance consistent with prior work \cite{almagro2022detecting} and has achieved accuracy above $83\%$ on synthetic networks, improving its overall effectiveness remains a challenge.

+A further avenue concerns the distribution shift between the synthetic networks used for training and the real networks used for evaluation.
+In machine-learning terms, this setting can be viewed as a domain adaptation problem, where a predictor is trained on a source domain (synthetic graphs) and deployed on a related but distinct target domain (real graphs)~\cite{farahani2021brief,wang2018deep}.
+While our current pipeline does not include an explicit adaptation mechanism, a natural extension would be to augment the model with an adversarial domain discriminator that learns to distinguish synthetic from real networks, while the feature extractor is trained to produce domain-invariant representations, potentially improving transfer and robustness under distribution shift~\cite{tzeng2017adversarial}.